-As the law lags behind in rapid technology innovations, particularly in big data, AI, machine-learning and the Internet of Things (IoT), there is increasing awareness and discussion about the merits of an ethical based approach to data analytics.
+As the law lags behind in rapid technology innovations, particularly in big data, artificial intelligence (AI), machine-learning and the Internet of Things (IoT), there is increasing awareness and discussion about the need for an ethical based approach to data analytics.

-This article considers why an ethical based approach can build trust and transparency with consumers, and why it should be part of good Information Governance, as a means of maximising the value of information derived from data analytics while minimising risks.
+This article considers why an ethical based approach can build trust and transparency with consumers and citizens, and why it should be part of good information governance, as a means of maximising the value of information derived from data analytics while minimising risks.

 Big data describes the large volumes of data held by corporations and governments.
 Using analytics technology tools, insights and knowledge can be derived from the data.
 These insights can then be used to make informed decisions, for example, in the development of new or improved products or services providing a competitive advantage and ultimately delivering results to the bottom line.

-In other words, there is big value in the information that can be extracted from big data for both the corporate and government sectors.
-In December 2015, the Australian Government released its Australian Government Public Data Policy Statement as part of the National Innovation and Science Agenda and recognised data as ‘a strategic national resource that holds considerable value for growing the economy, improving service delivery and transforming policy outcomes’.
+In other words, there is big value in the information that can be extracted from data being collected and stored by both the corporate and government sectors.
+The Australian Government as part of the National Innovation and Science Agenda recognises data as ‘a strategic national resource that holds considerable value for growing the economy, improving service delivery and transforming policy outcomes’.

 IoT, AI and big data analytics

 A large contributor to the exponential increase in data held by organisations is the growth of the Internet of Things (IoT).
 Cisco has estimated that by 2021, the total volume of data generated by the IoT will reach 3.3 ZB per year – ‘the gigabyte equivalent of all movies ever made will cross global IP networks every minute’ – and, global IP networks will support more than 27 billion devices connected to the internet (up from 16.3 billion in 2015).